Entry Into Practice

 - It is also possible for you to use the EIP stipend to set up a 501(c)3 organization or solo practice.
 If you are interested in this possibility, you will need to work out the details with your EIP advisor beforehand.

 - Note: Graduates engaged in partisan political campaign activity (e.g., tasks in any way related to a political campaign or political action committee) are not eligible for Entry Into Practice stipends for that activity.
-If the Graduate will be conducting lobbying activities, the Graduate must obtain pre-approval from Georgetown Law Center and provide supporting documentation immediately so that the University has all required information for its reporting requirements outlined here: https://federalrelations.georgetown.edu/news/lobbying.
+Graduates who will be conducting lobbying activities, the Graduate must obtain pre-approval from Georgetown Law and provide supporting documentation immediately so that the University has all required information for its reporting requirements outlined here: https://federalrelations.georgetown.edu/news/lobbying.

 When can I start volunteering through EIP?

-- In order to be eligible to receive up to a year of funding, participants must enter the EIP Program and begin their volunteer positions in September 2021.
-Those participants who enter EIP after September will not be eligible for a full year of funding, but will still be eligible to receive funding through August 2022.
-Individuals beginning their EIP-eligible volunteering before September 2021 may be eligible for an early disbursement of funds.
+- In order to be eligible to receive up to a year of funding, participants must enter the EIP Program and begin their volunteer positions in September 2022.
+Those participants who enter EIP after September will not be eligible for a full year of funding, but will still be eligible to receive funding through August 2023.
+Individuals beginning their EIP-eligible volunteering before September 2022 may be eligible for an early disbursement of funds.
 Recipients of early EIP disbursements will still only be eligible for a maximum of four quarters of EIP payments.
-If interested, please contact Robyn Rucker (OCS) or Morgan Lynn-Alesker (OPICS).
+If interested, please contact Robyn Rucker-Moore (OCS) or Morgan Lynn-Alesker (OPICS).
+(List of former host organizations)

 How do I approach potential EIP host organizations about volunteering for them?

 - Call or send an email to someone at the organization stating that you have the opportunity through Georgetown Law’s Entry Into Practice Program to do substantive work for them on a volunteer basis at no cost to their organization.
 Request a time to get together to discuss the opportunity.
+EIP opportunities are also sometimes included in the Recent Graduates Newsletter.
 Reach out to your EIP advisor to discuss your strategy, if you would like.
+(Sample employer outreach email)

 What if the organization requires a specified time commitment?